 Following rules for conversations: these include taking turns to speak, staying on topic, knowing how close to stand to someone while talking, etc.

 You might be wondering when will your little one begin to verbally answer to your questions.
 It’s not an easy task!
-It requires your son to understand what you’re asking, process the question, formulate an answer and then verbally communicate it.
-It all depends on what questions you’re asking, so it’s a good idea to know what kind of questions you should ask and expect an answer to, depending on your child’s age.
+It requires your son to understand what you’re asking, process the question, formulate an answer, and then verbally communicate it.
+It all depends on what questions you’re asking, so, depending on your child’s age, it’s a good idea to know what kind of questions you should ask and expect an answer to.

 At one or two years of age, children use a lot of gestures to communicate.
 For example, a child might answer a simple “where” question like “where’s the cat?” by pointing in its direction.
 He might also answer yes/no questions with a head nod or shake.
 As for asking questions themselves, one or two-year-olds begin to use pitch to communicate that they’re asking something (the pitch goes up at the end).
-Two and three-year-olds verbally answer and understand simple “where”, “what” and “who” questions and begin to ask questions related to their wants and needs.
-For example, your little one might ask “where mommy?”.
-By three or four, children may begin to answer more complex questions like “when”, “why” and “how”, and in turn, he might use them to formulate questions himself.
+Two and three-year-olds verbally answer and understand simple “where”, “what”, and “who” questions and begin to ask questions related to their wants and needs.
+For example, your little one might ask “Where mommy?”.
+By three or four, children may begin to answer more complex questions like “when”, “why”, and “how”, and in turn, your little one might use them to formulate questions himself.
 Continue reading →

 For a long time, researchers have been interested in how children extend the rules of grammar to new words.
 In 1958, psychologist Jean Berko Gleason developed the now famous Wug Test.
 In it, children were shown a sketch of a flame-shaped bird and were told that it was a “wug”.
 Then, they were shown another “wug” and told “Now there is another one.
 There are two of them.
 There are two ___”.
 The children responded, like you and I would, “wugs”.
 This study clearly showed that children don’t memorize the plural form of certain words, instead they learn and apply grammatical rules.
 They couldn’t have memorized the word “wugs” because they had never heard it before!